Terms And Conditions

 The “Scotland’s outdoor Centre” is an organisation and is the Event organizer.

-The “Client” – The individual, company or other who has signed the booking form on behalf of the “Party”
+The “Client” – The individual, company or other who has booked on behalf of the “Party”

 The “Party” – The individuals who will be attending the Venue and taking part in activities at the Venue.

 The “Visitors” – The individuals who attend the Venue but are neither the Client nor Party and will therefore not be entitled themselves to any of the benefits, goods or services pursuant to this agreement which are included within the Fee.
-Subject to the Event organizer and to availability at the Event the Visitors will be able to purchase refreshments and any other goods or services that might be offered.
+Subject to the Event organizer and to availability at the Event the Visitors may be able to purchase refreshments and any other goods or services that might be offered.

 “You” means Client, Party and Visitors.

-The “Event” is the sporting clay pigeon shoot taking place.
-The shooting activities are organized operated by Scotland’s Outdoor Centre
+The “Event” is the clay pigeon shoot / archery or team building taking place.
+The activities are organized operated by Scotland’s Outdoor Centre

 The “Deposit” is 50% per Person within such Party all to be paid by the Client.

 Bookings for the Event will be secured upon the receipt of the Deposit which is nonrefundable.
-Or a confirmation email.
+And a confirmation email.
 Booking confirmations can be sent upon request.

 Emails should be sent to email@example.com

 The Fee or balance thereof is payable in full on the morning of the event before the event starts or in the case of travelling to your venue, full payment must be received the day before the event.

 Save at the discretion of Alistair Brooke no Party will be accepted to take part in any activity without payment in advance.

 The Outdoor Centre also reserves the right to the Fee or balance thereof for any “no-show” if not notified in advance of 14 days of the Event.

 Bookings made within the 14 days of the specified date must be paid for in full at the time of the booking.

-Bookings will be confirmed and secured upon the receipt of a nonrefundable fee.
-Or Email from the Hotel
+Bookings will be confirmed and secured upon the receipt of a nonrefundable fee and Email from the client /hotel

 Payment can be made by BACS:.